Sitamarhi district

 Sitamarhi district is one of the districts in the Indian state of Bihar.
 Dumra is the administrative headquarters of this district.
-The district is a part of the Tirhut division It is believed to be the place of manifestation of Goddess Sita in the ancient Mithila Kingdom while the legendary King Janaka in the epic Ramayana was ploughing a farm field in the present city of Sitamarhi.
+The district is a part of the Tirhut division It is believed to be the place of manifestation of Goddess Sita in the ancient Videha Kingdom while the legendary King Janaka in the epic Ramayana was ploughing a farm field in the present city of Sitamarhi.
 Presently in the city of Sitamarhi, there are two locations claimed to be the birthplace of the Goddess Sita.
 The two locations are Urvija Kund at Janaki Sthan and Janaki Kund at Punauradham.